 Eastbourne Town Hall

-This website is Copyright © 1999 & 2014.
-The bird logos and name Solar Navigator are trademarks.
+This website is Copyright © 1999 & 2015.
+The blue bird logo and name Miss Ocean™ are trademarks.
 All rights reserved.
 All other trademarks are hereby acknowledged.
 Max Energy Limited is an educational charity working for world peace.